lcserny/go-videosmover/README.md

 #### Description
 How to run Server:
 - get https://github.com/gobuffalo/packr
-- make a config from example one for your OS and put it in config
+- make a config from example one for your OS and put it in `cfg` folder
-- from root of project `packr build src/server/launch.go`
+- from root of project `packr build cmd/server.go`
 - launch server

 JSON requests should be like (regardless of GET or POST usage):
 {
 "action": action to give the executable (like `search`)
-"payload" : json data that will be serialized to tmp file, the path will be sent to jar (file will be deleted after request is done)
+"payload" : json data that will be serialized to tmp file, the path will be sent to jar/bin (file will be deleted after request is done)
 }

 JSON response should be like: